The question of rudeness does not arise in the act of putting up a fence. It is the way you do it that may make your decision a rude one.

 When you block a view of traffic or landscape

-Should your home be located at a strategic point, either offering excellent views or a landscape or the road, erecting a fence may be rude.
+Should your home be located at a strategic point, either offering excellent views of a landscape or the road, erecting a fence may be rude.
 This is because, depending on the height and style of the fence you have, you could be blocking your neighbor.

-While blocking the view of the road and traffic will probably be in the zonal regulations, blocking landscape will not.
+While blocking the view of the road and traffic will probably be in the zonal regulations, blocking the landscape will not.
 Your neighbor may be forced to file complaints, so you may have to consider alternatives that are not contentious.

 If you are putting up live fences with no maintenance